What to do if you have lost your Galaxy device

 The SmartThings Find feature in the SmartThings app will help you locate your missing devices, like your phone, tablet, earbuds, and watch.
 SmartThings Find will scan for your devices and even show you a map with detailed information, including addresses and timestamps.
 You can also share device information with other Galaxy phone users so a friend can locate a device for you.
-If you need additional tracking options, you can connect to Find My Mobile within the app as well.

 Check out our complete guide to using SmartThings find with the SmartThings app.